maykar/compact-custom-header/compact-custom-header/readme.md

 ## Features:
-* Per device settings using username or user agents.
+* Per device views and settings using username or user agents.
-* Can create per device views with user_agent_views.
 * Hide any item or the entire header altogether.
 * Replace any icon button with a clock while keeping the buttons functionality.
 * Compact design.